How To Make the Best Macaroni and Cheese on the Stove

 Optional extras (cook before adding): ham, bacon, onions, peas, mushrooms, peppers, broccoli, cauliflower

-- Boil the pasta: Bring about 4 quarts of water to a boil over high heat in the pasta pot.
-Add the pasta and a tablespoon of salt.
-Cook until the pasta is al dente, about 8 minutes.
+Cook the pasta.
+Bring about 4 quarts of salted water to a boil over high heat in a large pot.
+Add the pasta and cook according to package directions until al dente, about 8 minutes.
 Drain and set aside.

-- Warm the milk: When the pasta has finished cooking, prepare the cheese sauce.
-Begin warming 1 cup of the milk in the saucepan over medium heat.
-Whisk together the remaining 1/2 cup of milk and flour in a small bowl and whisk together until there are no lumps.
-When you just start to see tendrils of steam rising from the warming milk, whisk in the milk-and-flour mixture.
+Warm the milk.
+Place 1 cup of the milk in a medium saucepan over medium heat.
+Meanwhile, place the remaining 1/2 cup of milk and flour in a small bowl and whisk together until there are no lumps.
+When you just start to see whisps of steam rising from the warming milk, whisk in the milk-and-flour mixture.
 Continue whisking gently until the milk thickens slightly to the consistency of heavy cream, 3 to 4 minutes.

-- Make the cheese sauce: Turn the heat to low and begin mixing handfuls of cheese into the milk.
+Make the cheese sauce.
+Turn the heat to low and begin mixing handfuls of cheese into the milk.
 Stir in the salt and mustard.
 Stir until all the cheese has melted and the sauce is creamy.
 Taste and adjust the seasonings as desired.
-Remove the sauce from heat.
+Remove the sauce from the heat.

-- Baked mac and cheese: If you have a little extra time, you can bake the macaroni and cheese to give it a golden crust.
+Baked mac and cheese: If you have a little extra time, you can bake the macaroni and cheese to give it a golden crust.
 Pour the prepared mac and cheese into a casserole dish, cover with a lid or foil, and bake at 350°F for 30 minutes.
-Remove the covering, sprinkle with breadcrumbs and a few pats of butter, and bake uncovered for another 15 to 20 minutes, until the top is golden and the interior is bubbly.
+Uncover, sprinkle with breadcrumbs and a few pats of butter, and bake uncovered for another 15 to 20 minutes, until the top is golden and the interior is bubbly.